Policy Engine

 The Policy API serves two distinct functions:

-- Execution Plane: Service requests evaluation against active policies using a stored-policy model.
+- Execution Plane: Service requests evaluation against active policies using the embedded OPA engine.

 Policy Management